 Other Sauce / Dip Recipes

 If you're looking for more low FODMAP dip/sauce/condiment recipes like this one, try these out:

 - Easy Dill Veggie Dip - a quick recipe using dry herbs you probably already have in your pantry!

-- Easy Chimichurri Sauce - adds a fresh flavour bomb to grilled meats, fish, and veggies!
+- Easy Chimichurri Sauce - adds a fresh flavor bomb to grilled meats, fish, and veggies!

-- Homemade Barbecue Sauce - slather on your favourite meats for weeknight dinners, game night parties, and summer barbecues!
+- Homemade BBQ Sauce - slather on your favorite meats for weeknight dinners, game night parties, and summer barbecues!

 - Homemade Chipotle Mayo - versatile sauce or dip for fries, burgers, sandwiches, bowls, and more!